StrawberryMilkshakes/qmk_firmware/docs/newbs_getting_started.md

     brew install qmk/qmk/qmk

+Install the QMK CLI on an Apple Silicon Mac by running:

+    arch -x86_64 brew install qmk/qmk/qmk

 ### ** Linux/WSL **

 ?> **Note for WSL users**: By default, the installation process will clone the QMK repository into your WSL home directory, but if you have cloned manually, ensure that it is located inside the WSL instance instead of the Windows filesystem (ie. not in `/mnt`), as accessing it is currently [extremely slow](https://github.com/microsoft/WSL/issues/4197).